How it Works!

 What will happen once I have applied (or my HCP/sling library has applied for me)?

-If you are in the Sheffield Children’s Hospital we will arrange to visit you and your child there.
+If you are in the Sheffield Children’s Hospital we may be able to arrange to visit you and your child there if permission is granted.

 We visit specific organisations with carriers on fixed dates (by prior arrangement) to help multiple families needing our support.

 It is yours to use as you wish.
 If you no longer need it, and would like to see it help other families, you are welcome to return it to us.
 If you find the carrier doesn’t meet your needs any more (eg your baby has grown out of it), do let us know.
 We may be able to find you an alternative or show you how to use your carrier in a different way.